 The influence of these longer coated dogs also produced a new coat texture, namely long haired Dachshunds.

 This in turn saw the several new coat colors come to life, including blue (gray), fawn (Isabella), wheaten, cream and chocolate (brown).

-Dachshund Colors and Breed sizes
+Dachshund Colors and Breed Sizes

-The answer to this question is that both standard and miniature (and tweenie) Dachshunds can have the same basic coat colors, patterns and markings.
+Both standard and miniature (and tweenie) Dachshunds can have the same basic coat colors, patterns and markings.